How to Work Out Pro-Rata Pay

 Does pro rata salary impact annual holiday entitlement?

-One of the trickiest things to factor in with an employee receiving a pro rata salary is their holiday entitlement and holiday pay.
+One of the trickiest things to factor in when working out pro rata salary is including bank holidays and holiday entitlement.

-Pro rata holiday entitlement is the amount of holiday that an employee will get in proportion to the holiday entitlement of a full-time employee, or an employee who had joined your organistion in the middle of a pay period etc.
+Pro rata holiday entitlement is the amount of holiday that an employee will get in proportion to the holiday entitlement of a full-time employee, or an employee who had joined your organisation in the middle of a pay period.

-All employees are entitled to statutory minimum paid holiday, but with pro rata salaried staff it impacts everything from bank holiday entitlement to how much annual leave allowance is granted.
+All employees are entitled to statutory minimum paid holiday, but with pro rata salaried staff it impacts everything from bank holiday entitlements to how much annual leave allowance is granted.

 How to work out pro rata holiday

-A part-time employee still has holiday entitlement (referred to as statutory entitlement) so let's work that out too.
+A part-time employee still has holiday entitlement, referred to as statutory entitlement.
+Let's work that out below using an example.

 Obviously, giving staff 0.8 of a holiday is awkward, for timekeeping purposes and the employee.
-It's usually worth rounding this up to the nearest whole number, 17 in this case.
+That’s why it is usually worth rounding this up to the nearest whole number, 17 in this case.

 Why the 5.6 multiplier?